Luke Helder

-Lucas John "Luke" Helder (born May 5, 1981) also known as the Midwest Pipe Bomber, is an American domestic terrorist and former University of Wisconsin–Stout student from Pine Island, Minnesota.
+Lucas John Helder (born May 5, 1981) also known as the Midwest Pipe Bomber, is a former University of Wisconsin–Stout student from Pine Island, Minnesota, known for being the suspect in a series of pipe bombings.

+He was arrested in 2002 as a suspect in pipe bombings in mailboxes, which injured several people.
+In 2004, he was found mentally incompetent to stand trial and is still incarcerated in a federal medical facility.

 Bombings

 In 2002, while attending the University of Wisconsin–Stout, Helder planned to plant pipe bombs in mailboxes across the United States to create a smiley face shape on the United States map.
 The bombs, which were packed with BBs and nails, were rigged to explode as the mailboxes were opened.
 Completed and rigged bombs were found in Nebraska, Colorado, Texas, Illinois and Iowa.
 In Iowa, six people, including four mail carriers, were injured when the bombs detonated.
 Ultimately, Helder planted 18 bombs and covered 3,200 mi.

 He was stopped by police in Nebraska, Oklahoma, and Colorado for speeding and failure to wear a seat belt, but was not arrested.

 Eventually he was captured in rural Nevada before he managed to complete the full smile.
 At the time of his arrest, police were looking for an unknown suspect driving a black Honda Accord.
 Many newspapers reported that he was wearing a Kurt Cobain T-shirt.
-The bombings were heavily covered by the US news media.
+When he was intercepted after a 40-mile car chase, Helder held a gun to his head, but was convinced to lower it by Federal Bureau of Investigation negotiators.
+Law enforcement discovered more IEDs in his vehicle.
+The bombings were widely covered by the US news media.

 Personality, writings and theories

-Helder was not at the top of his college class, but his teachers described him as a reasonably good, quiet and polite student, and at first there was confusion as to what the motivation for the bombings could be.
-Family, friends, and many acquaintances referred to Helder as normal and without a propensity to hurt people, though his roommate noted he had recently become obsessed with death, had begun smoking marijuana, and had been reciting extended monologues about his new spiritual beliefs to his friends (which they had mostly "laughed off").
+Helder was not at the top of his college class, but his professors described him as a reasonably good, quiet and polite student, and at first there was confusion as to what the motivation for the bombings could be.
+Family, friends, and many acquaintances referred to Helder as normal and without a propensity to hurt people.
+But his roommate noted that Helder had recently become obsessed with death, had begun smoking marijuana, and had been reciting extended monologues about his new spiritual beliefs to his friends (which they had mostly "laughed off").